 On Friday, January 20, Donald Trump was sworn in as the 45th President of the United States.

 On Saturday, January 21, more than 3.3 million people joined women’s marches in over 500 cities across the U.S. As crowd estimates still continue to trickle in, political scientists are already certain of one thing: Saturday’s demonstrations were the largest in American history.
-Demonstrations took over major cities and small villages alike, and women, men, and children of all ages and races gathered together in amphitheaters, on streets, and at capitol buildings to make their voices heard.
+Demonstrations took over major cities and small towns, and people of all ages and races gathered together in amphitheaters, on streets, and at capitol buildings to make their voices heard.
 The ACLU was proud to stand with them.